swiftly-solution/documentation/docgen/output/events/gameevents/onsilenceroff.md

 ---

 # OnSilencerOff
-This event is triggered when silencer_off is triggered
+This event is triggered when silencer_off is triggered.
 ::: tabs
 @tab Lua
 ```lua